abrie/go-nam-taxi/README.md

 The server will not work without a file describing the API keys.
 These should be stored in the ./private directory, but are not checked into the repository for security reasons.
 You'll need to generate your own keys.
 Follow the instructions provided by Google:

 * https://developers.google.com/maps/documentation/javascript/get-api-key#key
-* You need two keys, a Browser Key and a Server Key.
-The Google Console page [looks like this](/screenshots/create-api-keys.png?raw=true).
+* You'll need both a Browser Key and a Server Key.

 #Running the application